Salary After Tax

 A gross salary changes shape as soon as statutory deductions are applied.
 In the US, a $100,000 salary is reduced by federal income tax plus 7.65% FICA before any state tax.
 In the UK, a £75,000 salary reaches the 40% higher-rate band and still pays National Insurance.
 In Germany, social insurance can remove a large monthly amount before income tax is even considered.

 The site is built around those concrete deduction stacks.
-It shows annual and monthly net pay, the effective tax rate, and the official source trail behind each major country model so a reader can compare offers without pretending every country uses the same flat tax formula.
+It shows annual and monthly net pay, the effective tax rate, and the official source trail behind each country model so a reader can compare offers without pretending every country uses the same flat tax formula.

 A Few Useful Notes